 At a time when women account for half of the college-educated workforce but constitute just 29 percent of the workforce in science and engineering occupations, Raytheon and Girl Scouts of the USA (GSUSA) are collaborating on a new initiative to fuel the pipeline of female leaders in science, technology, engineering, and math (STEM).

-Through a multiyear commitment from Raytheon, GSUSA will launch the first national computer science program, as well as Cyber Challenge, for middle school and high school girls in the United States, with the potential to reach nearly half a million girls in grades 6–12, many of them from military families.
-The initiative will prepare more girls in the targeted age group to pursue computer science careers, including in cybersecurity, robotics, data science, and artificial intelligence.
+Through a multiyear commitment from Raytheon, GSUSA launched its first national computer science program for middle and high school girls, and piloted its first-ever national Cyber Challenge for middle school and high school girls.
+These initiatives have the potential to reach nearly half a million girls in grades 6–12, many of them from military families, and they aim to prepare more girls to pursue computer science careers, including in cybersecurity, robotics, data science, and artificial intelligence.

-Raytheon Company, with 2016 sales of $24 billion and 63,000 employees, is a technology and innovation leader specializing in defense, civil government and cybersecurity solutions.
-With a history of innovation spanning 95 years, Raytheon provides state-of-the-art electronics, mission systems integration, C5I™ products and services, sensing, effects, and mission support for customers in more than 80 countries.
+Raytheon Company, with 2018 sales of $27 billion and 67,000 employees, is a technology and innovation leader specializing in defense, civil government and cybersecurity solutions.
+With a history of innovation spanning 97 years, Raytheon provides state-of-the-art electronics, mission systems integration, C5I ® products and services, sensing, effects, and mission support for customers in more than 80 countries.
 Raytheon is headquartered in Waltham, Massachusetts.
-Follow Raytheon on Twitter.
+Follow us on Twitter.